asmuth-archive/sinatra-static/CONTRIBUTING.md

 > If I have seen further, it is by standing on the shoulders of giants. - Isaac Newton

-We love working with people around the globe and making earth a better place.
+We love to work with people around the globe and make earth a better place for mankind!

-Please follow theses simples steps to contribute to this project.
+Please follow theses simples steps to contribute to this project :

 1. Fork the repo.

-2. Run the test before doing anything.
+2. Run the tests before doing anything.

-3. Add a test for your code modification.
+3. Add test(s) for your code modification.

+4. Rebase your code onto upstream master (this repository) if not up to date.

+5. Squash or fixup your commits to achieve a clean commit log.

-4. Submit a pull request and ensure test passes on travis-ci for all supported ruby versions.
+6. Submit a pull request and ensure tests passes on travis-ci for all supported ruby versions.

 ## Running the tests

-As simple as `rake`.
-Default rake task is test.
+As simple as running the `rake` command.

+The default `rake` task is `rake test`.

 ## Syntax